theoduf/ITR-LotPT/README.md

 ## Trademark notice

-Infinite Tower Run is a trademark of Erik Nordstrøm.
+*Infinite Tower Run*, *Legend of the Purple Tower* and *Infinite Tower Run: Legend of the Purple Tower* are all trademarks of Erik Nordstrøm.